Get in Touch

+The best way to spot a fruit fly infestation is seeing the insects themselves.
 If you see an adult fruit fly, that typically means its larvae are close by.
 Fruit flies are most active during the spring and summer but can be active indoors year round given the proper conditions.
 They are typically brought into homes through produce bought at groceries or food markets.
 We recommend cleaning food prior to consuming or cooking it to remove any trace.

 Find YOUR Local BranchPlease try again...